madhusankagoonathilake/gas-queue-mgt/README.md

 * Agency unregistering
 * English translation
 * Limit the queue for a configurable number of slots
 * Reduce session timeout from the default PHP value
-* Implement async SMS notifications or queued SMS notifications for issuing of gas cylinder batches
 * Implement IP & session level restriction to malicious activity
 * Complete the documentation of [test cases](docs/TEST-CASES.md)